 1. Introduction - The main objective of this project was to development unsaturated polyester and alkyd resins from chemical recycling of PET waste, develop a new recipe and process to substantially improve the process of chemical recycling of PET waste in universal polymerization reactors to be used in Unsaturated Polyester and alkyd resins for later use in final applications of composite materials and coatings.

-Typically the manufacturing process of resins based PET, in depolymerization step of PET, it is produced bis -hydroxyethyl terephtalate monomer (BHET) and typically is formed in 80-85% of Image 1. fiberglass with different % conversion to chemical recycling conversion, which allows their use with acceptable cost in manufacturing resins with characteristics in final application of lower quality resins using pure terephthalic acid.
+Image 1. fiberglass with different % conversion to chemical recycling conversion, which allows their use with acceptable cost in manufacturing resins with characteristics in final application of lower quality resins using pure terephthalic acid.